Helping busy Millennials make smarter purchases so they can feel confident while saving time

-Since I established most Millennials use e-commerce apps to make purchases, I did a quick analysis of popular apps that are widely used.
+Since I established most Millennials use e-commerce apps to make purchases, I did a quick analysis of popular apps Millennials widely used.

 To understand the problem space and users, I analyzed primary and secondary research, conducted surveys and interviewed 3 target users.

 For my primary research method, I focused on conducting one-on-one interviews (via Zoom) with 3 target users.
-This method was great for understanding how Millennials interact with e-commerce apps on a daily basis.
+This method was great for understanding how Millennials interacted with e-commerce apps on a daily basis.

-During each interview, I talked directly to Canadian Millennials to understand whether or not they found e-commerce apps valuable and if they found them easy to use.
+During each interview, I spoke with Canadian Millennials to understand whether or not they found e-commerce apps valuable and if they found them easy to use.
 I also wanted to understand which apps they preferred most and which digital shopping methods they enjoyed during Covid-19.